F5Networks/f5-aws-cloudformation/experimental/solutions/autoscale/README.md

 ## Introduction
 This project implements auto scaling of BIG-IP Virtual Edition Web Application Firewall (WAF) systems in Amazon Web Services using the AWS CloudFormation template **autoscale-bigip.template**.
 As traffic increases or decreases, the number of BIG-IP VE instances automatically increases or decreases accordingly.

-See the [Configuration Example](#config) section for a configuration diagram and more information for this solution.
+See the [Configuration Example](#config) section for a configuration diagram and more information for this solution.<br>
+See the [Security Blocking Levels](#blocking) section for a description of the blocking levels for the Web Application Firewall presented in the template.

 ## BIG-IP deployment and configuration